-Vaccine Definition– Vaccine is an ingredient or substance that helps to protect against particular diseases.
-The vaccine contains an ingredient that similar to the pathogenic organism and it made from a weak or deadly form of germ, its toxin or protein on its surface.
-This substance detects the living microbes and destroy it and protect your immune system for future infection.
+Vaccine Definition– A vaccine is an ingredient that helps protect against certain diseases.
+The vaccine contains an ingredient that resembles a pathogenic organism and is made up of a weak or malignant form of the bacterium, its toxin, or its surface protein.
+This substance detects and destroys living germs and protects your immune system from future infections.

 - 1 Vaccine Definition and Types of Vaccine

 - 4 Subunit Vaccine Definition, Conjugate vaccine, Recombinant Vaccines

 - 6 History of Vaccination

 - 7 Polio Vaccines are the most awaited vaccines